gzbkey/Arm-2D/README.md

   - Supports specifying different scaling ratios for X and Y axes, respectively
   - Supports using floating point numbers (i.e. `float`) to specify the pivot coordinate.
   - Supports using negative scaling ratios for x/y mirroring
-  - **[new]** Supports colour-filling / tile-copy with a transformed mask, optional source mask and target mask.
+  - Supports colour-filling / tile-copy with a transformed mask, optional source mask and target mask.
 - **Filters**

   - Generic Anti-alias and Fast IIR-Blur